davidlee1102/Surtimesurvival/README.md

 The project will be released in September - 2023

 __________
-This repository provide the implementation of SurvTimesurvival and our result that prove our performance
+This repository provide the implementation of SurvTimeSurvival and our result that prove our performance

 ----------